LogitTrace: Detecting Benchmark Contamination via Layerwise Logit Trajectories: Experiments

 \section{Experiments}

-In this section, we present experiments to demonstrate the effectiveness of \textbf{MemLens} on memorization detection.
-Our experiments are designed to address the following research questions: \begin{itemize} [leftmargin=*] \itemsep{-0.1em} \item \textbf{RQ1:} Do activation trajectories yield reliable signals for distinguishing memorized from clean samples, and are these signals robust to input variations? \item \textbf{RQ2:} Does fine-tuning on clean data causally increase the detector’s memorization scores, thereby providing evidence that the detector captures memorization signals? \item \textbf{RQ3:} Where are memorization signals encoded within the model, and how well does our detector generalize across different evaluation settings? \end{itemize}
+In this section, we evaluate the performance of \textbf{LogitTrace} on memorization detection tasks to address the following research questions: \begin{itemize}[leftmargin=*] \itemsep{-0.1em} \item \textbf{RQ1:} Do layerwise logit trajectories provide reliable signals for separating contaminated and clean examples, and are these signals robust to input variations?